cloudfoundry-attic/eclipse-integration-cloudfoundry/README.md

   (put this URL into the "Install New Software" dialog of your Eclipse)

 ### Attention:

-  Java 7 is now a minimum requirement to install and run Cloud Foundry Integration for Eclipse 1.6.1 and higher.
-  Please be sure your Eclipse or STS is using a Java 7 or higher JRE.

   Cloud Foundry Integration for Eclipse 1.5.0 and higher, as well as the nightly update site and master development branch, now only support v2 Pivotal CF organizations and spaces.